dagothar/bender/bender_ros/README.md

 ### Dependencies
 Requires following software:

-* ROS (indigo),
+* ROS (we use _indigo_).
-* RobWork, RobWorkStudio, RobWorkHardware, RobWorkSim,
+* RobWork, RobWorkStudio, RobWorkHardware, RobWorkSim.
-* TODO
+* ...

+And their respective dependencies.

 ### Installation
 Installation is done in following steps:

-1. Compile and install RobWork
+1. Compile and install RobWork.

-2. Install and setup ROS
+2. Install and setup ROS.

-3. Create catkin workspace in your home directory (e.g. ~/catkin_ws)
+3. Create catkin workspace in your home directory (e.g. `~/catkin_ws`).

-4. Make a symbolic link to bender package in GIT repository in your catkin workspace source directory (e.g. ln -s ~/bender/bender_ros/bender ~/catkin_ws/src/bender)
+4. Make a symbolic link to bender package in GIT repository in your catkin workspace source directory (e.g. `ln -s ~/bender/bender_ros/bender ~/catkin_ws/src/bender`).

-5. Run catkin_make in your catkin workspace root directory
+5. Run `catkin_make` in your catkin workspace root directory.

 UR Node
 -------
 ### Launching
-You should have a _roscore_ running in one of your terminal windows:
+You should have `roscore` running in one of your terminal windows:

-	`roscore`
+	roscore

 Make sure the robot is powered up and initialized.
-Open up another terminal window and launch _ur_node_, specifying a link to the robot configuration file, e.g:
+Open up another terminal window and launch `ur_node`, specifying a link to the robot configuration file, e.g:

-	`rosrun bender ur_node _config:=/path/to/UR1.xml`
+	rosrun bender ur_node _config:=/path/to/UR1.xml

-The _ur_node_ should now be running.
+The `ur_node` should now be running.
 From now on, you can use robot services and listen to ROS topics, either at terminal, or through other software.
 There should be some notifications visible on the robot panel log, as well as in the terminal.

 To test out communication, you can try checking out the robot's state:

-	`rostopic echo /ur_node/ur_state`
+	rostopic echo /ur_node/ur_state

 This should post a bunch of messages with robot's actual state on your screen.
 Close with *Ctrl+C*.

 If you want to try to move robot, try:

-	`call /ur_node/ur_move_to_q "target:
+	call /ur_node/ur_move_to_q "target:
 		Q: [0.0, -1.57, 0.0, -1.57, 0.0, 0.0]
-		speed: 0.1"`
+		speed: 0.1"

 This should move robot to a safe (initial) configuration.